Certificate in Spiritual Direction

-The Center for Lifelong Learning at Columbia Theological Seminary is pleased to announce its new program in spirituality, the Certificate in Spiritual Direction, beginning in fall of 2015.
+The Center for Lifelong Learning at Columbia Theological Seminary is pleased to announce its new program in spirituality, the Certificate in Spiritual Direction, beginning in 2015.

 Spiritual Direction, often called spiritual companioning or spiritual friendship, is an intentional relationship between a person seeking spiritual guidance (the directee) and a trained individual (the spiritual director).
 Together with the Holy Spirit, they listen for and explore the workings of God in the directee’s life.

 “People enter into spiritual direction for different reasons,” says seasoned spiritual director, Lalor Cadley.
 “Sometimes, they seek to revive their flagging spirit, to seek new direction for their lives, to heal from distorted images of God, to live through times of pain and suffering, to connect more intimately with the Divine, or simply to have someone with whom to share the joys and struggles of faith.”

 The Certificate in Spiritual Direction is a two year training program for those seeking to discern their call and develop and strengthen their skills and gifts as spiritual directors.
 Grounded in the tradition of Christian spirituality, the curriculum includes four intensive weeklong classes, individual readings and reflections, and a yearlong practicum with supervision.